-The great flood of 1953: what happened precisely?
+The great flood of 1953: the series of events

-The storm, with wind speeds of force 10, struck the Dutch coast on the evening of Saturday 31 January.
-In Zeeland the storm peaked at ten o’clock that night, in IJmuiden at one o’clock in the morning and in Den Helder at four o’clock in the morning.
+The storm with wind speeds of force 10, struck the Dutch coast on the evening of Saturday 31 January.
+In Zeeland the storm peaked at 10 PM that night, in IJmuiden at 1 AM and in Den Helder at 4 AM.
 The combination of severe north-westerly gales and the spring tide caused a spring flood.
 The sea level surged to exceptional heights.
-At Hook of Holland the water reached a height of 3.85 metres above Normal Amsterdam Level (NAP) (an NAP level of 0 m is now roughly the same as the North Sea’s average sea level), a dangerously high level for the densely populated hinterland of the province of Zuid-Holland.
-The highest water level in the province of Zeeland was measured at 4.55 m above NAP at 3.24 in the morning.
-Many of the dikes were unable to withstand this level and were breached.
+At Hook of Holland, the water reached a height of 3.85 metres above Normal Amsterdam Level (NAP) (an NAP level of 0 m is now roughly the same as the North Sea's average sea level), a dangerously high level for the densely populated hinterland of the province of Zuid-Holland.
+The highest water level in the province of Zeeland was measured at 4.55 m above NAP at 3.24 m in the morning.
+Many of the dykes were unable to withstand this level and were breached.

 The disaster began on 31 January 1953 and continued into 1 February 1953

-The dikes were unable to cope with the volume of water and succumbed in more than 150 places in Zeeland, Zuid-Holland and Noord-Brabant, with disastrous consequences.
-On the Sunday afternoon residents were shaken by a second storm surge that caused even more casualties than the first.
+The dykes were unable to cope with the volume of water and succumbed in more than 150 places in Zeeland, Zuid-Holland and Noord-Brabant, with disastrous consequences.
+On Sunday afternoon, residents were shaken by a second storm surge that caused even more casualties than the first.
 The flood took the lives of 1,836 people.
-More than 72,000 people were evacuated, and 47,000 cattle and 140,000 poultry were drowned.
+More than 72,000 people were evacuated, 47,000 cattle and 140,000 poultry drowned.
 More than 150,000 hectares of land was inundated causing severe damage to infrastructure and farmland.
 The natural disaster destroyed 4,300 houses and other buildings and damaged 43,000 more.
-The total cost of the damage was 1.5 billion guilders (the equivalent of 5.4 billion euro in today’s money).
+The total cost of the damage was 1.5 billion guilders (the equivalent of 5.4 billion euro in today's money).

-One of the reasons the severe storm could cause a disaster on such a scale was the poor condition of the dikes.
-Many of the dikes in the south-west of the Netherlands were too low and too weak.
-In the preceding years the water boards had carried out little maintenance on the dikes and there had been too little investment in them.
-Although the national government had spent some money on flood protection, the issue had received less priority during the post-war reconstruction after1945.
-Part of the reason why the disaster has gone down in history as a rare event is the extreme water levels and the duration of the storm, which lasted more than twenty-four hours.
+One of the reasons the severe storm could cause a disaster on such a scale was the poor condition of the dykes.
+Many of the dykes in the south-west of the Netherlands were too low and too weak.
+In the preceding years the water boards had carried out little maintenance on the dykes and there had been too little investment in them.
+Although the national government had spent some money on flood protection, the issue had received less priority during the post-war reconstruction after 1945.
+Part of the reason why the disaster has gone down in history as a rare event, is the extreme water levels and the duration of the storm, which lasted more than twenty-four hours.

 After the disaster, the damage had to be repaired.
-The national government paid for the repair of the breached dikes and coordinated the operation.
-The Dike Restoration Coordination Agency was established under the auspices of Rijkswaterstaat.
-Thousands of workers and more than 4,000 troops, including some from other countries, joined forces to repair the dikes.
-On 6 November 1953, nine months after the disaster, the final hole in the dike system was sealed in Ouwerkerk on the island of Schouwen-Duiveland in Zeeland.
+The national government paid for the repair of the breached dykes and coordinated the operation.
+The Dyke Restoration Coordination Agency was established under the auspices of Rijkswaterstaat.
+Thousands of workers and more than 4,000 troops, including some from other countries, joined forces to repair the dykes.
+On 6 November 1953, nine months after the disaster, the final hole in the dyke system was sealed in Ouwerkerk on the island of Schouwen-Duiveland in Zeeland.

 Help from home and abroad